optimizedhamza/Projects_at_Centrale/README.md

-# Academic Projects at Centrale
+# Projects at Centrale

 Welcome to my repository of academic projects completed during my final year at Centrale.
 This repository serves as a showcase of the work I've done, reflecting my learning journey and the skills I've acquired.
-Each project listed here was designed to challenge and enhance my understanding of various subjects within my field of study.
+Each project listed here was designed to challenge and enhance my understanding of various subjects within my field of study: Data Science.

 ## Project Overview